UModeler/UModeler.Sphinx.Doc/UModelerLite.rst

 Introduction
 ===============

-UModeler Lite includes core functionality of the full version so that you can experience of the power and conveience of UModeler.
+UModeler Lite includes core functionality of the full version so it will be enough for you to experience the power and conveience of UModeler.

 ----------------------------------------------------------------------------------------------------------------------